shotat/ghrc/README.md

 | allowRebaseMerge | boolean | Either true to allow rebase-merging pull requests, or false to prevent rebase-merging. |
 | topics | [string] | An array of topics. **Note: Topic names cannot contain uppercase letters.** |

+NOTE: Each field is not managed by GHRC when omitted or specified to `null`

 **Label Object**

 Check details in [GitHub API docs: Labels](https://developer.github.com/v3/issues/labels/)